Do you own a property in Central Saanich but live outside the municipality?

 Voting as a 'Non-Resident Property Elector'

-We will use the Provincial List of Electors as our list of registered voters.
-To register please visit Elections BC.
-You can also check that you are registered here.
+We will use the Provincial List of Electors as our list of registered voters; you can check whether you are registered here.

 In order to vote as a non-resident property elector you must satisfy the following criteria: